 Go on a hike or walk around your neighborhood to find a tree stump.
 You may even have one in your own backyard!
 We headed out to our favorite nature preserve.

-Once you find one, be detectives and try to learn everything you can from the rings!
+Once you find one, be detectives and try to learn everything you can from the tree rings!
 Here are some things to go over:

 - How old is this tree?